MichaelChiflikyanBSIS/MichaelChiflikyanBSIS.github.io/_projects/index.md

 By tracking geographic locations, fuel types, and generation capacity, we can see how different nations have prioritized energy security.
 Historically, coal and gas have dominated because they provided the high-capacity power needed for industrialization.
 However, the data now shows a rapid diversification toward solar, wind, and hydro power.

 ### **Industrial Growth and Fossil Fuel Dependence**
 For much of the twentieth century, industrial growth was directly tied to fossil fuel expansion.
-These plants were designed for reliability and scale, producing enormous amounts of electricity for urban populations.
+These plants were designed for reliability and scale, often producing enormous amounts of electricity for urban populations.
 However, this expansion came with environmental consequences, including rising emissions and air pollution.

 ### **Renewable Energy Is Expanding Rapidly**
 Although fossil fuels still represent a major share of generation, renewable technologies are expanding at an unprecedented pace.
 Declining costs have accelerated the deployment of green infrastructure.
 Unlike traditional thermal plants, renewable systems tend to be distributed across many smaller installations, leading to the high density of solar and wind facilities seen in recent decades.